s1vax/Pwnagotchi/README.md

       - (•‿‿•) happy: Your Pwnagotchi is happy in one of the following cases:

-          - The AI just finished loading and it’s ready.
+          - The AI just finished loading and it’s ready
-          - Valid key material for an access point has just been captured.
+          - Valid key material for an access point has just been captured
-          - In MANU mode (MANUAL MODE), if the last session was short or if any handshake has been captured during it.
+          - In MANU mode (MANUAL MODE), if the last session was short or if any handshake has been captured during it
-          - When another unit is met and the bond level is high enough.
+          - When another unit is met and the bond level is high enough

       - (^‿‿^) grateful: Your Pwnagotchi is grateful in one of the following cases:

-          - The cumulative bond level of nearby units is at least five times the personality.bond_encounters_factor.
+          - The cumulative bond level of nearby units is at least five times the personality.bond_encounters_factor
-          - The unit should be bored, but there are enough friendly units nearby.
+          - The unit should be bored, but there are enough friendly units nearby
-          - The unit should be sad, but there are enough friendly units nearby.
+          - The unit should be sad, but there are enough friendly units nearby
-          - The unit should be lonely, but there are enough friendly units nearby.
+          - The unit should be lonely, but there are enough friendly units nearby

       - (ᵔ◡◡ᵔ) excited: Your Pwnagotchi is excited in one of the following cases:

-          - The number of epochs with some activity is greater or equal than personality.excited_num_epochs.
+          - The number of epochs with some activity is greater or equal than personality.excited_num_epochs
-          - Randomly if a unit with a high bond level is met.
+          - Randomly if a unit with a high bond level is met
-          - If you have unread PwnMAIL messages on that unit.
+          - If you have unread PwnMAIL messages on that unit

-      - (✜‿‿✜) smart: Randomly if a unit with a med-high bond level is met.
+      - (✜‿‿✜) smart: Randomly if a unit with a med-high bond level is met

-      - (♥‿‿♥) friendly: Randomly if a unit with a high bond level is met.
+      - (♥‿‿♥) friendly: Randomly if a unit with a high bond level is met

-      - (☼‿‿☼) motivated: Your Pwnagotchi just scored the best reward level in its existence or just met a unit with a high bond.
+      - (☼‿‿☼) motivated: Your Pwnagotchi just scored the best reward level in its existence or just met a unit with a high bond

-      - (≖__≖) demotivated: Your Pwnagotchi just scored the worst reward level in its existence.
+      - (≖__≖) demotivated: Your Pwnagotchi just scored the worst reward level in its existence

-      - (-__-) bored:
+      - (-__-) bored: If there are no friendly units around and the amount of consecutive inactive epochs reached personality.bored_num_epochs

+      - (╥☁╥ ) sad: If there are no friendly units around and the amount of consecutive inactive epochs reached personality.sad_num_epochs

+      - (._.) lonely: If your Pwnagotchi just lost contact with a friendly unit that was nearby, or if the amount of missed interactions with access points or client stations (the amount of times it tried to send some type of packet but missed the target because it isn’t in range anymore) is greater or equal than personality.max_misses_for_recon.
+And there are no friendly units around

+      - (☓‿‿☓) broken: Your unit is rebooting either as a coping strategy for the blindness bug, or after installing an update

+      - (#__#) debugging: Used for debug and test messages on screen

   - ***¿How handshakes are used in the WPA/WPA2?***